myusufs34/myusufs34/README.md

 `CustomTkinter` · `PyInstaller` · `Windows Graphics Capture` / `DXGI`

-*Note: this project is source-available for review on request but not open source.
-Benchmarks, methodology, and builds are published; model weights and training code are not.*
+*Note: this project is not open source.
+Benchmarks, methodology, and builds are published;
+model weights and training code are not.*

 -- You can contact me from;
 📫 "xmyusufs34@gmail.com"